withastro/starlight/docs/src/content/docs/pt-br/reference/overrides.md

 Componente utilizado para renderizar a interface de busca.
 A implementação padrão inclui um botão no cabeçalho e o código para exibir um modal de busca quando for clicado e carregar a [interface do Pagefind](https://pagefind.app/).

-Component used to render Starlight’s search UI.
-The default implementation includes the button in the header and the code for displaying a search modal when it is clicked and loading [Pagefind’s UI](https://pagefind.app/).

 #### `SocialIcons`